Education in Pakistan: Religion and education

-Education in Pakistan is heavily influenced by religion.
+In Pakistan, the relationship between education and religion is complex and deeply intertwined, particularly in rural and impoverished areas.
+Due to chronic underfunding, inadequate infrastructure, and limited access to quality public education, many families turn to madrasas, or Islamic religious schools, which often provide free food, shelter, and religious instruction.
+While madrasas represent a small portion of the overall education system, their influence is significant, especially in regions where the state education system is failing.
+These schools typically focus on rote memorization of the Quran and have been associated with the spread of more militant interpretations of Islam.
+The Islamization of the national curriculum during the 1980s further embedded religious content in public education, shaping the broader educational landscape.
+Pervez Hoodbhoy, a prominent Pakistani physicist and education reform advocate, has criticized the government's longstanding neglect of the education sector, stating that the system has been effectively abandoned, allowing extremist influences to grow unchecked.

+Scientific theories are also subject to resistance.
 For instance, one study of Pakistani science teachers showed that many rejected evolution based on religious grounds.
-However, most of the Pakistani teachers who responded to the study (14 out of 18) either accepted or considered the possibility of the evolution of living organisms, although nearly all Pakistani science teachers rejected human evolution because they believed that ‘human beings did not evolve from monkeys.’
+However, most of the Pakistani teachers who responded to the study (14 out of 18) either accepted or considered the possibility of the evolution of living organisms, although nearly all Pakistani science teachers rejected human evolution because they believed that 'human beings did not evolve from monkeys.'
 This is a major misconception and incorrect interpretation of the science of evolution, but according to the study it is a common one among many Pakistani teachers.
-Although many of the teachers rejected the evolution of humans, " all agreed that there is ‘no contradiction between science and Islam’ in general".
+Although many of the teachers rejected the evolution of humans, " all agreed that there is 'no contradiction between science and Islam' in general".